A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Introduction

-In the present study, we consider a pair of experiments: an RNA-seq study in which biological samples of PD and control patients are assayed for differential expression, and a GWAS study where PD and control populations with no familial relationships are genotyped \citep{Nalls_2014}.
-The model for the outcome of these two experiments is specified separately, with the exception of the group labels of each gene, which are shared across both experiments.
-In each model, the effect of each gene is expressed conditionally on its unknown group assignment.

-An additional benefit of this hierarchical three-groups structure is that, like many hierarchical Bayesian formulations, it straightforwardly accommodates the common situation where some genes are not measured in all data types.
-Genes that are included in some, but not all, experiment types are simply treated as missing data by iterative sampling from their posterior predictive distributions in the experiments from which they are absent.
+Our hierarchical three-groups structure results in parsimonious inference with few false positives, while simultaneously enhancing power to detect signals.
+An additional benefit is that, like many hierarchical Bayesian formulations, it accommodates the situation where some genes are not measured in all data types.
+Genes that are included in some, but not all, experiment types are treated as missing data by iterative sampling from their posterior predictive distributions in the experiments from which they are absent.
 This flexibility is not available, for example, to $p$-value combination approaches which require genes to be measured in all data types.

-Ultimately, scientific interest lies mostly in the posterior probabilities of the group assignments.
+Our primary scientific interest lies in the posterior probabilities of the group assignments.
 Genes with high posterior probability of being either beneficial or deleterious will be considered targets for our follow-up experiments, potentially as therapeutic targets.